 He takes apart the philosophical arguments about death given to him by his family, friends, and his brother, Jonathan Barnes, who specializes in ancient philosophy.
 Which leads to analyses of fiendishly difficult ideas.
 Barnes is not a writer to be read lightly, and I started this one with trepidation.
 As I expected, some references, especially to the ideas of French writers and philosophers, went right over my head.
 He writes:

 “Perhaps I should warn you (especially if you are a philosopher, theologian or biologist) that some of this book will strike you as amateur, do-it-yourself stuff.
 But then we are all amateurs of our own lives.
 When we veer into other people’s professionalisms, we hope that the graph of our approximate understanding roughly shadows the graph of their knowledge; but we cannot count on it.
 I should also warn you that there are going to be a lot of writers in this book.
-Most of them dead, and quite a few of them French.”
-(That comment came 39 pages into the book!
-So I’d already noticed by then that I was out of my depth.)
+Most of them dead, and quite a few of them French.” (p.39)

 Clear, punchy writing